NextWordApp/NextWordApp/README.md

 Because in the more than ten years of my education, I have experienced many English learning software, all of which require my own self-motivation to learn.
 So I often wonder if I can make a learning platform that suits my favorite learning style?
-With the development of Ai and Web3, the ideal platform in my mind has gradually emerged from my heart: a language learning platform that can provide an interesting, customized, more fun to learn, and earn money while learning.
+With the development of Ai and Web3, the ideal platform in my mind has gradually emerged from my heart: a language learning platform that can provide an interesting, customized, more fun to learn, and learning to earn money.

 This is NextWordApp